 Well, we highlighted one claim which we pulled straight from the company’s Facebook page.
 But we also checked their website and found this short statement:

-From what little is being currently advertised on the site and other places, the claims from the company do not seem unique or overly extravagant – beyond what we found on their Facebook page and their basic website.
+From what little is currently being advertised on the site and other places, the company’s claims do not seem unique or overly extravagant – beyond what we found on their Facebook page and their basic website.

 Right Size Smoothies Ingredients